Skip to Main Content

 Airport car service for arrival and departure Check

-One night in Christchurch in a conveniently located hotel with daily breakfast and two in-flight nights Check
+One night in Christchurch in a conveniently located hotel with breakfast and two in-flight nights Check

 8 nights in comfortable lodgings Check Check